Marion Hobby

-Marion Hobby (born November 7, 1966) is an American football coach who is a defensive analyst at his alma mater, Tennessee.
-Prior to that, he was the defensive line coach for the Cincinnati Bengals of the National Football League (NFL).
+Marion Eugene Hobby Jr. (born November 7, 1966) is an American football coach who currently serves as the defensive line coach for the Indianapolis Colts of the National Football League (NFL).
+Prior to that, he was the defensive line coach for the Cincinnati Bengals of the NFL.

 Playing career

 Hobby played college football at the University of Tennessee under head coach Johnny Majors.
 While at Tennessee he was a three-year starter and a First-team All-SEC pick in 1989.
 He was also named to Tennessee's 100th anniversary team.

 He was drafted in the third round of 1990 NFL draft with the 74th overall pick by the Minnesota Vikings.
 The Vikings traded him to the New England Patriots, where he played for three seasons.